 Showcasing her high vocal range (which gives her an energetic and youthful sound) and deft way with the piano, Yano’s songs and compositions are alternately whimsical and profound.
 She performs a rare pair of West Coast shows this month, on Oct.
 10 at San Francisco’s Great American Music Hall and on Oct.
 12 at the Aratani Theatre in Los Angeles’ Little Tokyo neighborhood.

 Yano spoke with SF Classical Voice in a Zoom call from Japan, where she was preparing to perform with her jazz trio.
-The 69-year-old discussed having her over two dozen albums recently become available on streaming services, adjusting her artistic approach over the years, and performing unaccompanied versus with brilliant collaborators.
+The 69-year-old discussed having her more than two dozen albums recently become available on streaming services, adjusting her artistic approach over the years, and performing unaccompanied versus with brilliant collaborators.
 This conversation has been lightly edited for clarity and concision.

 It’s been a while since you’ve played on the West Coast.
 What can audiences in San Francisco and Los Angeles expect from your concerts?